flux-framework/flux-core/doc/man1/flux-uri.rst

    $ flux uri JOBID

-Depending on the *TARGET* URI scheme and corresponding plugin, specific query arguments int *TARGET* may be supported.
+Depending on the *TARGET* URI scheme and corresponding plugin, specific query arguments in *TARGET* may be supported.
 However, as a convenience, all *TARGET* URIs support the special query arguments ``local`` or ``remote`` to force the resulting URI into a local (``local://``) or remote (``ssh://``) form.
 For example: